 Jerkass: Of all Bertie's friends, he's the most tactless and vengeful.

-Sit Com Arch Nemesis: A variant, in that Bertie holds onto a grudge in classic sitcom fashion, while there's never any evidence that Tuppy even remembers the fateful night when he caused Bertie to fall into the Drones pool in full evening wear.
+Sit Com Arch Nemesis: A variant, in that Bertie holds onto a grudge in classic sitcom fashion, Tuppy regards Bertie as just one of his Drones Club buddies and barely even remembers the fateful night when he caused Bertie to fall into the Drones pool in full evening wear.

 Richard "Bingo" Little